-It is also possible to override the allow_submissions, required, maindisplay, default, hide, or curate_only attributes of a particular field using a file called field.overrides.
+It is also possible to override the required, maindisplay or curate_only attributes of a particular field using a file called field.overrides.
 The field.overrides file uses the format 'field:attribute="value" on each line, e.g.

 '''

 date_received:required="yes"

 '''